LifeOnAFarm/Magic-8-Ball-Badge-/README.md

 ## Quirks:

 There are a few quirks to this board.
 One ~~flaw~~ feature is that the switch doesn't power the PCB on and off, but switches the power from the 8-Ball circuit to the Shitty Add-On headers.
-Another quirk you might notice in Kicad is that I couldn't find the footprint for a SW-200D tilt switch so I just used a similar sized component.
+Another quirk you might notice in Kicad, is that I couldn't find the footprint for a SW-200D tilt switch so I just used a similar sized component.

 ## Components You Will Need: